-In partnership with the Liberian government, donors, and national and international nongovernmental organizations (NGOs), C-LED has helped deliver sustainable economic benefits to women, children and youth through programs focused on health, education and enterprise development.
+In partnership with the Liberian government, donors, and national and international nongovernmental organizations, C-LED has helped deliver sustainable economic benefits to women, children and youth through programs focused on health, education and enterprise development.

-- More than 2.3 million beneficiaries – among them, pregnant women and children—have received access to improved health care through 34 programs sponsored by C-LED.
+- More than 2.3 million beneficiaries – among them, children and pregnant women – received access to improved health care through programs sponsored by C-LED.

-- The number of people who have gained access to clean water and improved sanitation and hygiene facilities has reached 651,000.
+- The number of people who gained access to clean water and improved sanitation and hygiene facilities surpassed 650,000.

-- More than 50 medical facilities have received support through the provision of supplies, drugs and equipment.
+- More than 50 medical facilities received support through the provision of supplies, drugs and equipment.

 - More than 300 U.S.-trained doctors went to Liberia through the HEARTT (Health Education and Relief Through Teaching) Foundation to provide basic health services.

 - An entrepreneur loan fund helped 6,000 workers in the Liberia National Tailors, Textiles and Garment Allied Workers’ Union.

 - The Liberia Marketplace was established to provide a place where locally produced products are displayed and sold to the public.